kehantan/labbook/docs/assays/plaque.rst

 #.
 Tilt the plate for 1 to 2 mins.
 #.
 Remove the crystal violet.

-    We usually reuse the crystal violet, so pipette the crystal violet in the wells back into the tube which stores crystal violet
+    * We usually reuse the crystal violet, so pipette the crystal violet in the wells back into the tube which stores crystal violet.

 #.
 Rinse the plate in a bucket of water for a few times to wash away excess crystal violet.

-    This action is similar to how we rinse away the agarose overlay.
+    * Same procedure to how we rinse away the agarose overlay.

 #.
 Decant excess water from 6 well plate by slightly tapping the plate facing downwards against a paper towel.
 #.
 Leave the plate on bench to air dry.

+.. _clean_up:

 Clean up
 --------